Introduction: Why Seasoning Matters More Than You Think

 Garlic & Onion Powder: The Hidden Powerhouse Duo

 If you're looking for depth and a bit of savory umami, these two are your best friends.
-Unlike fresh garlic or onions, powders won’t burn during high-heat searing and blend seamlessly into the mix.
+Unlike fresh garlic or onions, powders won't burn during high-heat searing and blend seamlessly into the mix, allowing the sulfur compounds to interact optimally with meat proteins.

 Why Not Use Fresh Garlic?